-Nanaimo Foodshare’s Camera Creating Community is a video production training and community documentary project for seniors.
-This project empowers seniors to engage in our community by building on personal strengths and life experience, and building capacity to share experiences.
+The Foodshare Film Group is a video production mentorship and community documentary project for anyone over the age of 55.
+This project empowers participants to engage in our community by building on personal strengths, life experience, and capacity to share experiences with a broad audience.

 Participants create videos that examine the connections between food, community and inclusiveness.
 Some of the potential themes and topics to explore include: